To day I’m bringing another ‘What you need to get started’ guide, this time for Cross Stitch.

-It’s size is measured by a ‘count’ and that’s how many of the little squares in the fabric there are per inch.
-The bigger the count, the bigger the squares are and the easier it is for beginners.
-There’s a really big count, often called Binca which us older folks will remember from primary school.
+Its size is measured by a ‘count’ and that’s how many of the little squares in the fabric there are per inch.
+The lower the count, the bigger the squares are and the easier it is for beginners.
+There’s a really big version of Aida, often called Binca which us older folks will remember from primary school.

 An 11 count is a nice size to work with when you are starting out, 14 is good too.
 16 and 18 count is when things get MUCH smaller and I’d recommend leaving that until you have more experience.

 Evenweave refers to a fabric, usually linen, that has - surprise surprise - an even weave!
 When you use this for cross stitch your crosses cover 2 thread x 2 threads.
 It’s still measured with a count but a 28 count evenweave is the same size as a 14 count Aida (‘cos you go over the 2 threads to make your crosses) An evenweave fabric gives a more traditional look and is my preference usually, there are LOADS of choices and a big variety on prices.

 My advice - start with an 11 or 14 count Aida.

 To embroidery anything you need embroidery threads.
 If you get into cross stitch or any other form of embroidery you will accumulate LOTS of threads.
 You only need to pop into a craft shop and see the array to get excited about the possibilities.

 For cross stitch you need a basic 6 strand embroidery thread.
 You can then divide these 6 strands into however many you need for your project.
 How many strands you need generally depends on what fabric you have chosen.